-Bone Health: Consequences of Calcium Deficiency, How To Keep Your Bone Healthy?
+Calcium Deficiency and Bone Health: How To Keep Your Bones Healthy?

 Bone plays an important role in the body.
 It provides structure, shape, stability to the body.
 It supports muscles, helps storing calcium.
 It is essential to build healthy bones during childhood and adolescence.
 It is equally important to maintain bone health during adulthood.

 There is continuous change in the bone structure; old bones are replaced by new ones.
 During this change process, new bones become stronger and bone mass increases.
 During childhood, the new bone is formed faster than the breaking of the old bones.
 In most cases, people reach the peak bone mass at the age of 20-30 years.
 Even after that, remodeling of the bone continues, however, the gaining of the bone mass is slightly lesser than the loosing.

 Osteoporosis is a condition in which bone becomes weak and brittle.
 The developing of this condition during later stage of life depends on how much peak bone mass you have attained within the age of 30.
 If you have more bone mass stored in you, you are less likely to develop osteoporosis as you age.
 Hence, it is crucial to have calcium rich diet during childhood, adolescence and early adulthood.

 - Calcium plays a major role in the development of strong bones and healthy teeth.
 A diet in low calcium contributes for the low bone density.
 When you lack sufficient level of calcium in your diet, the body starts extracting calcium from the bone.
 Shortage of calcium results in early bone loss that increases the risk of bone fractures.

 - Gender: Females are more likely to develop osteoporosis than males.
 The reason is, females have less bone tissue than males.

 - Age: Bone becomes weaker and thinner with the age.

 - Physically inactive people have higher risk of osteoporosis than the active people.